-- Handpick regularly the weeds, especially after rain.
+- Handpick the weeds regularly, especially after rain.
 Roots are easier to pull in wet soil.

 - Solarize the soil: hot summer days are ideal for solarizing.
 Lay a thick plastic or a tarp over the weed area.
 Secure it with landscape pins or rocks.
-It takes around seven to eight weeks to bake the area and kill the living soul in it.
+It takes about seven to eight weeks to bake the area, killing all its living.

-- If putting down a garden bed, you may use cardboard before adding soil.
-This suppressed the weeds and grass under the grow bed.
+- If putting down a garden bed, you may use cardboard before adding soil to suppress the weeds and grass under it.

 - Do not allow the weeds to reach the flowering stage.
 Flowers are future seeds that will spread everywhere.

-The previous practices work are effective on most weeds.
-However, some tough varieties are almost impossible to eliminate, such as sedge and Bermudagrass.
+The previous practices are effective on most weeds.
+However, some stubborn varieties are almost impossible to eliminate, such as sedges and Bermudagrass.

 3- Good watering habits